Types of Interviews

 Although it is acceptable to attempt to negotiate an offer or interview timelines, it can be tricky.

-We recommend that you speak with a counselor in Career Exploration before you begin negotiations.
+We recommend that you speak with a career advisors in Career Exploration before you begin negotiations.
 Call us at 651-696-6384 if you are short on time.